This is a story based on what I, and I think many other people, do when feeling unwell. It’s published in the British lit mag, Litro.

 Just a quick back story: I co-produced it with J. Sebastian and Heather Lee.
 Together, we are 3 Frogs Productions.

 Selected to be in nine film festivals across the U.S., the film received distribution on The Documentary Channel and ran for a year.
-After that it received streaming distribution from Nelson Madison Films in Los Angeles, and it can be seen now on Google Play, YouTube Movie Rentals and SnagFilms.
+After that it received streaming distribution from Nelson Madison Films in Los Angeles, and it can be seen now on Amazon Prime, Google Play, YouTube Movie Rentals and SnagFilms.

 You can also buy a DVD on our site.